open/close all folders

 - Plucky Girl: Refused to budge while the sun was actively disintegrating her, because she had already decided to put her faith in Luffy to get everyone's shadows back.

-- The Runaway: Big Mom arranged for her to marry someone that will help Big Mom defeat the other Emperors and become the Pirate King.
+- The Runaway: Lola's mother arranged for her to marry the giants' prince, Loki, which would ally the Big Mom Pirates with the giants, and help her mother become King of the Pirates.
 Lola wanted to find a husband of her own choosing, so she ran away from home.

-- Spanner in the Works: Chapter 847 reveals that Lola was supposed to marry someone who can help Big Mom defeat the other Emperors and become the Pirate King, but her running away put her mother's plans down the crapper.
-Big Mom now hates her for it and wants to interrogate the captured Luffy and Nami for Lola's location so she can kill her.
+- Spanner in the Works: Chapter 847 reveals that Lola was supposed to marry the giants' prince, Loki, who could help her mother become the King of the Pirates.
+Her running away put her mother's plans down the crapper; this is why there are no giants on Totto Land and why Lola's twin sister got smacked if she and their mother met.
+Lola's mother's hatred for her is to the point where she sends Opera, Lola's brother, to interrogate the captured Luffy and Nami for Lola's location so she can kill her.

-- Strong Family Resemblance: Inherited her ugliness, Gag Lips, and too small eyes from her father Pound, who was one of her mother's ex-husbands.
-She also heavily resembles her sister Charlotte Chiffon in all but hair (Chiffon has pigtails, while Lola has braids), and some of her Ugliness may have come from Big Mom, too.
+- Strong Family Resemblance: Lola inherited her ugliness, Gag Lips, and too small eyes from her father.
+She also heavily resembles her twin sister in all but hair.
+Lola has braids, while her twin has pigtails.
+In that case it's justified due to being identical twins.
+Some of her ugliness may have come from her mother, too.

 - You Gotta Have Blue Hair: Lola has pink hair.